papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 .. note::

-   The **Inverse Squared Coherence** is directly used as the input to the **Fast Lorentzian Function** (`GetLorentzian1D_Fast`), enabling efficient computation of range weights without additional steps.
+   The **Inverse Squared Coherence** is directly used as the input to the **Fast Lorentzian Function** (`GetLorentzian1D_Fast`).
+This enables efficient computation of range weights without additional steps.

 For range weighting, the implementation uses the **Inverse Squared Coherence** derived from the covariance matrix.
-The functions `GetCovarianceCoherence_Sq` and `GetCovarianceCoherenceInverse_Sq` compute these values, ensuring that higher coherence (directional consistency) results in lower range weights, preserving edges more effectively.
+The functions `GetCovarianceCoherence_Sq` and `GetCovarianceCoherenceInverse_Sq` compute these values.
+Higher coherence (directional consistency) results in lower range weights, which preserves edges more effectively.

 Side Windows: Coherence-based Weighting
 ---------------------------------------